 - Up smash (Vertical Dragon Fang Thrust): Best used on Battlefield-form stages to punish opponents on platforms.
-It’s a solid move even on stages without platforms and KOs rather early.
+It’s a solid move even on stages without platforms and KOs fairly early.
 Use it frequently.

 - Down smash (Yato Dragon Fang): Slightly faster than forward smash, but has much less range and power.
-Not an attack to focus on.
+Definitely not an attack to focus on.

-- Neutral aerial: Can be used to rack up damage in midair.
+- Neutral aerial: It can be used to rack up damage in midair.
 KOing and juggling should be left to other moves.
 Neutral aerial can be used after a down tilt or up tilt.